Sentinel program: Sentinel

 On 17 June 1967 the Chinese detonated their first hydrogen bomb as part of Test No. 6.
 McNamara saw this as a solution to the problem of deploying an ABM; the Nth Country system would provide a credible defense against a Chinese attack well into the 1970s while still being a relatively inexpensive system that would blunt further calls for a larger ABM deployment.

 On 18 September 1967, while visiting San Francisco, McNamara announced that the US would begin deploying of a "Chinese oriented" system.
 After a long speech explaining the difficulty in building a "thick" system against the Soviets, he introduced the "thin" system this way:

 Following the Nth Country concept, Sentinel called for seventeen sites, fifteen in the continental US, and one each in Alaska and Hawaii.
 Each base would consist of a MSR with one or more faces depending on where the threats might approach from, a main missile battery with Spartan, and one or more optional remote bases with Sprint missiles.
 Five of the bases located near the Canada–US border would also host a PAR radar, as well as one in Fairbanks, Alaska.
-The base in Hawaii, open to attack from any angle and from short range, was equipped only with Sprint.
+The base in Hawaii, open to attack from any angle and with nowhere to effectively site a PAR, was equipped only with Sprint.